How Will Brexit Affect GDPR?

 The EU GDPR will continue to apply after the exit date.
 You will need to make preparations to ensure your data processing is lawful.
 There are four main issues to consider:

-- International data flows - consider whether there is an adequacy decision, appropriate safeguards (Standard Contractual Clauses or binding corporate rules), or an exception you can rely on; use the dataflow tool on the ICO website to ensure all data transfers are lawful.
+- International data flows - consider whether there is an adequacy decision, appropriate safeguards (Standard Contractual Clauses or binding corporate rules), or an exception you can rely on.

 - EU representatives - if you intend processing EEA citizens' personal information after the exit date and you don't have a base or office within the EU or EEA, then you'll need to appoint an EU representative (eg a law firm, consultancy or company) where those individuals are based to represent you, and also provide their information to data subjects (eg via a privacy notice).